mprice36/NIEM.github.io/reference/tools/ssgt/search/index.md

   icon: fa-search
 ---

-The Schema Subset Generation Tool (SSGT) search function allows you to:
+The Schema Subset Generation Tool (SSGT) search function allows you to do the following:

 - Enter search terms and view matching results in a data hierarchy format.
 - Navigate through the various data types, properties, namespaces, and facets and their relationships.